-5 ways to ensure your small business grows after the pandemic
+5 major marketing trends to accelerate your small business

-Whatever way you look at it, 2020 has been a tough year for most SMEs battling against so much change and uncertainty.
-A quarter of UK businesses have been forced to shut down, with SMEs seeing a 28% decline in revenue in the early days of lockdown between March and May this year.
-Sadly this figure is likely to have grown in the months since.
-And with 25% of the population now furloughed, it’s no surprise 3 in 10 of us have made conscious efforts to switch our loyalty to cheaper, substitute brands to survive.
+Whatever way you look at it, 2020 was a tough year for most SMEs battling against so much change and uncertainty.
+A quarter of UK businesses were forced to shut down, with SMEs seeing a 28% decline in revenue in the early days of lockdown.
+And with 25% of the population were furloughed, it was no surprise 3 in 10 of us made conscious efforts to switch our loyalty to cheaper, substitute brands to survive.

-Yet it isn’t all doom and gloom.
+But it hasn’t all been doom and gloom.
 As out of the ashes of this pandemic, there are success stories up and down the country, with eCommerce playing a central role.
 Daily average global online sales have been up 7% and on average we’re spending up to 30% more per online transaction too.
 There has been a huge leap in our buying behaviour and we’ve vaulted five years in our adoption of digital.

 Encouragingly, Directors have hailed this period their most innovative for their companies, with 56% adapting and changing at a pace to respond to this unprecedented market demand.

 Many traditional face to face marketing channels have all but vanished in recent months forcing businesses towards digital communication.